se-edu/learningresources/contents/go/Go.md

 Go (also known as `golang`) is a compiled, statically-typed, garbage-collected language that has special memory safety and concurrent programming features.
 Born out of frustration with the available languages (e.g. C, C++, Java) and environments for systems programming, Go was [conceptualized by programmers at Google](https://talks.golang.org/2012/splash.article) who sought to create a single language that was efficient to write, build and execute.
 Go also supports newer developments in computing such as multicore processors and network systems.

+## Why Learn Go?
+Go is [not a perfect language](https://github.com/ksimka/go-is-not-good).
+However, here are some reasons why you might want to learn and use Go:

+Firstly, Go is a language built for software engineers.
+As it was written by software engineers at Google, Go addresses and attempts to solve some of the  pain points that exist in many commonly-used languages.
+For instance, the language has easy dependency management, prides itself on fast builds and has many [easy to use debugging, testing, and code-vetting tools](https://medium.com/google-cloud/go-tooling-in-action-eca6882ff3bc).
+These features make Go an easy language to use for software development.

+Secondly, Go is a useful systems-side (i.e. backend) language.
+As it was built with large, distributed architectures in mind, Go is useful for creating [scalable server-side programs](https://www.quora.com/How-is-Go-used-at-Google-What-could-be-areas-specific-systems-applications-in-which-Go-could-replace-other-languages-used-nowadays-inside-Google-and-why-would-it-make-sense-to-introduce-Go-in-place-of-another-language) that handle multicore processors, networked systems or even large computation clusters.
+In other words, if you're looking to make an Android application, Go is [probably not the language for you](https://www.reddit.com/r/golang/comments/5vhvbc/confused_as_to_what_go_is_actually_used_for/).
+However, if you're looking to pick up a language that is reasonably easy to learn, builds on the foundations of other common languages and creates programs that are easily scalable, then Go may be the language for you.

-Go is an [open source project](https://github.com/golang/go).
-Its source code may be useful reading for those interested in learning good practices, or simply to find out more about how the language was implemented.
+Thirdly, Go is an [open source project](https://github.com/golang/go).
+Learning about Go and contributing to the language may be a useful experience for those interested.
+In addition, its source code may be useful reading for those interested in learning good practices, or simply to find out more about how the language was implemented.

 If you're unconvinced about Go, you can use [the Go playground](https://play.golang.org/) to write, build and execute code without installing Go on your machine.

-## Using Go
+## Go Features
 As it builds on the foundations set by many popular and widely-used languages such as C, C++, Java and Python, much of Go's syntax draws from existing implementations and will be familiar to programmers looking to learn an additional language.
-However, Go also diverges explicitly from these other languages; listed below are some aspects of Go that may be unfamiliar to learners.
+However, Go also diverges explicitly from these other languages.
+Listed below are some features that make Go unique!

 ### Declaring Variables
 One immediately obvious difference between Go and other languages is that Go declares its variables in the format `var variableName (variableType)`, with the variable's type declared to the right of the variable name, as follows: